-Potentially Significant Impact Significant With Mitigation Incorporation Less Than Significant Impact No Impact e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
-No, the proposed project is not located within an airport land us e plan, or within 2-n niles of a public air port. f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$ No, the proposed project is not within the vicinity of a private air rstrip.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+No, the proposed project is not located within an airport land use pl an, or within 2-n niles of a public air port. f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+No, the proposed project is not within the vicinity of a private airstri ip.
 XIII.
 POPULATION AND HOUSING Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
 The proposed project is not likely to induce population growth.
-In the lack of residential infrastructure and services (including a last from the project. b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
-No, the proposed project will not displace existing housing or cr an area of very sparse residential development. eate a situation whe re replacement hou sing will be nec essary.
-It is in c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
-No, the proposed project will not displace people, or create a sit of very sparse residential development. uation where replac ement housing will be necessary.
-Ii t is in an area XIV.
-PUBLIC SERVICES: Would the project: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection?
-No, fire protection the entire facility shall comply with local fire The current development has adequate fire hydrants space per Cother means of fire suppression are required.
-The facility shall be 906 and NFPA 10.
-All portable fire extinguishers shall be located does not exceed 75'.
-Extinguishers shall be inspected monthly & smoke sensors will serve as smoke detection devices.
-County requirements.
-See compliant with Co Ed in high visibility a .
-Because of its lim ounty ordinance & ( vreas where travel o ited size, no fire California Fire listances betwee sprinklers or Code Section en extinguishers Police protection? $\boxtimes$ No new police protection services will be required because of the is project
+The Given the lack of residential infrastructure and services (including a induced from the project. b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+No, the proposed project will not displace existing housing or create an area of very sparse residential development. e a situation whe re replacement hou sing will be nec eessary.
+It is in c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes No, the proposed project will not displace people, or create a situat of very sparse residential development. ion where replac ement housing will be necessary.
+I t is in an area XIV.
+PUBLIC SERVICES: Would the project: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection? \boxtimes No, fire protection the entire facility shall comply with local fire courther the current development has adequate fire hydrants space per Courther means of fire suppression are required.
+The facility shall be county and NFPA 10.
+All portable fire extinguishers shall be located in does not exceed 75'.
+Extinguishers shall be inspected monthly & sense smoke sensors will serve as smoke detection devices. nty requirements ompliant with Co n high visibility a .
+Because of its lim ounty ordinance & v ureas where travel o ited size, no fire California Fire Iistances betwee sprinklers or Code Section en extinguishers Police protection? \boxtimes No new police protection services will be required because of this p project.